kombasltd/dockerdev/README.md

 https://www.docker.com/community-edition

+For a new dev environment just make a copy of this repository and proceed.

 1. Start Docker
 2. Run "up.bat" to start the dev environment
 3. Open your browser and navigate to "localhost" for further instructions
 4. Run "down.bat" to stop the dev environment

+Your web and database data are stored persistent in the "www" and "dbdata" directory.

 Website: https://kombas.de